mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.Microsoft.B2C.md

 ## Class: Microsoft.B2C.Identity.ManageGraphUser
 Implementation of and for managing users in Microsoft Graph.
+Initializes a new instance of the class.
+    **log:** The logger.

+    **config:** The configuration.

 ### Methods

 ####Constructor
 Initializes a new instance of the class.
+Implementation of and for managing users in Microsoft Graph.
     #####Parameters
     **log:** The logger.